-- Covid-19 related restrictions regarding provision of healthcare services are being gradually lifted and medical institutions are resuming provision of regular, nonessential healthcare services. - Ministry of Transport shall adopt measures in order to ensure 2m social distancing in public transport while simultaneously ensuring proper function of public transport. - As of 12 May 2020, Ministry of Transport is required to ensure the usage of face covers while using public transport.
+- Ministry of Transport shall adopt measures in order to ensure 2m social distancing in public transport while simultaneously ensuring proper function of public transport. - As of 1 June 2020, several restrictions will be lifted with regard to educational, cultural and physical activities as various events such as state exams, educational institution admission exams and rehearsals of amateur artist collectives will be allowed to take place in person.
+However, the prohibition for gathering of more than 25 people is still in full effect and has not been lifted yet. - As of 12 May 2020, Ministry of Transport is required to ensure the usage of face covers while using public transport.